Representation of singular integrals by dyadic operators, and the A_2 theorem: Introduction

 \end{theorem}

+This general theorem for all Calder\'on--Zygmund operators is due to the author~\cite{Hytonen:A2}, but it was first obtained in the listed special cases by S.~Petermichl and A.~Volberg \cite{PV} and Petermichl \cite{Petermichl:Hilbert,Petermichl:Riesz}, and in various further particular instances by a number of others \cite{CMP,Dragicevic:cubic,LPR,Vagharshakyan}.
+See also Section~\ref{sec:Beurling} for more details on the history of the problem.

-The proof will proceed via the following steps, in the same order: \begin{itemize} \item Reduction to \emph{dyadic shift operators}: every Calder\'on--Zygmund operator $T$ has a representation in terms of these simpler operators, and hence it suffices to prove a similar claim for every dyadic shift $S$ in place of $T$. \item Reduction to \emph{testing conditions}: in order to have the full norm inequality
+Although several different proofs of Theorem~\ref{thm:A2} are known by now, I will present one that is a direct descendant of the original approach, but greatly streamlined in various places, based on ingredients from various subsequent proofs.
+On the large scale, I follow the strategy of my paper with C.~P\'erez, S.~Treil and A.~Volberg \cite{HPTV}, the first simplification of my original proof \cite{Hytonen:A2}.
+This consists of the following steps, which have independent interest: \begin{enumerate} \item Reduction to \emph{dyadic shift operators} (the Dyadic Representation Theorem): every Calder\'on--Zygmund operator $T$ has a (probabilistic) representation in terms of these simpler operators, and hence it suffices to prove a similar claim for every dyadic shift $S$ in place of $T$.
+This was a key novelty of \cite{Hytonen:A2} when it first appeared.
+In this exposition, the probabilistic ingredients of this representation have been simplified from \cite{Hytonen:A2,HPTV}, in that no conditional probabilities are needed. \item Reduction to \emph{testing conditions} (a local $T(1)$ theorem): in order to have the full norm inequality

 it suffices to have such an inequality for special test functions only: